 Background and Issues

-Konica Minolta recognizes that it must utilize the full potential of its employees to transform itself into a digital company with insight into implicit challenges, a goal laid out in the Medium Term Business Plan.
+Konica Minolta recognizes that it must utilize the full potential of its employees to achieve its goal of transforming itself into a digital company with insight into implicit challenges.
 Konica Minolta understands the need for work-style reform that allows all employees to demonstrate their full potential.

 Konica Minolta is moving forward with work-style reforms in many areas, including operational processes, human capital utilization, roles and authority, systems, and environmental measures.
 In so doing, the company is seeking to improve the job satisfaction of every employee as well as overall productivity.
 In a business environment where unprecedented changes continue to occur, Konica Minolta will continue to promote the creativity and innovation that is the source of competitiveness.